CrunchyData/doc-content-guide/content/06-writing-technical-content/_index.md

 ### Writing technical content

-When writing technical content, follow the style points outlined in the [Voice and tone](../03-voice-and-tone/) and [Grammar and mechanics](../04-grammar-and-mechanics/)sections.
+When writing technical content, follow the style points outlined in the [Voice and tone](../03-voice-and-tone/) and [Grammar and mechanics](../04-grammar-and-mechanics/) sections.
 Here are some other goals and pointers to keep in mind.

 #### Stay relevant to the title